jianjianGJ/hgcond/datahetero/README.md

-Datasets will be downloaded automatically.
-If download failed, you may check the source code of `torch_geometric.datasets` and update the url.
+The dataset will be downloaded automatically.
+If the download fails, you can view the source code of `torch_geometric.datasets` and update the url.